 When the second-generation Aristo was introduced in 1997, Toyota/Lexus claimed that it was the faster production sedan at the time, even beating out the BMW M5!

 A facelift was introduced for the 2001 model year.
-This included a slightly revised grill, tinted headlights, and Xenon lights became standard equipment on the V8 cars but remained an option on the inline six-cylinder cars.
+This included a slightly revised grille, tinted headlights, and Xenon lights that became standard equipment on the V8 cars but remained an option on the inline six-cylinder cars.

 Not at all.
 Since the Aristo was nearly identical to the Lexus GS sold in North America, spare parts are very easy to get.